 The overall development progress was 100% transparent to the customer.
 Through the use of daily mail feeds, instant messaging tools and project management tools, customers could directly understand the development progress in order to timely provide adequate feedback to the submitted functions, keeping abreast of the difficulties and problems the team encountered, giving the appropriate support of the resources coordination.
 There were also weekly voice conferences to strengthen the communication between the customer and the team.

 In the past two years, Shinetech team and customers encountered numerous barriers and difficulties.
-We collaborate and overcame the difficulties by applying our professional knowledge, coupled with diligent and proactive attitude from both parties.
+We collaborated and overcame the difficulties by applying our professional knowledge, coupled with diligent and proactive attitude from both parties.
 Some good examples include:

 • Google Maps: to achieve the required functions, complex operations such as the need to marking, drawing and calculating based on Google Maps.
 Shinetech team handled these well based on their sufficient experiences and strong technical capabilities.